-I’m Rachel Charlton-Dailey, an award-winning journalist and disability activist from North East of England.
+I’m Rachel Charlton-Dailey, an award-winning health and disability journalist, activist and editor of The Unwritten.

-In 2020 I founded The Unwritten, an online publication for disabled people to share their stories without worrying if their lived experience is inspiring, newsworthy or heart-wrenching enough.
-Please click the following for pitching and how to support us.
-Note that I only accept pitches through The Unwritten email, NOT my personal.
+I am the Founder and Editor-in-Chief of The Unwritten, an online publication for disabled people to share their stories without worrying if their lived experience is inspiring, newsworthy or heart-wrenching enough.
+Please click the following for info on pitching and how to support us.

-I was overjoyed to be included in the 2021 Shaw Trust Disability Power 100, a list of the most influential disabled people in the U.K. I am also the 2021 winner of the Women in Journalism Georgina Henry Award for Digital Innovation for creating The Unwritten.
+I was overjoyed to be included in the 2021 Shaw Trust Disability Power 100, a list of the most influential disabled people in the UK.
+I am also the 2021 winner of the Women in Journalism Georgina Henry Award for Digital Innovation.

-When I’m not writing you can find me down the beach walking my sausage dog Rusty or curled up with a book somewhere.
+When I’m not writing you can probably find me (very slowly) chasing after my sausage dog Rusty or curled up with a book.